sj-qa-1/driftctl/doc/contributing/tests.md

 one for terraform related actions, and one for driftctl scan.

 You can override environment variables passed to terraform operations by adding `ACC_` prefix on env variables.
+Environment used in `PreCheck()` is using using overriden env too as it is common to perform mutations in that place.

 #### AWS